Johann-S/bs-custom-file-input/README.md

 ## Support me

-If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire) :wink:
+If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire)

 ## Thanks